andresromeroarcas/TSV-TXT_Visualizer/README.md

-# TSV Content Visualizer
+# TSV-TXT Content Visualizer

 A modern, web-based tool for visualizing tab-delimited files with an intuitive table interface.
-Stop wrestling with broken columns in text editors and Excel import wizards — just upload and view your TSV data instantly!
+Stop wrestling with broken columns in text editors and Excel import wizards — just upload and view your TSV/TXT data instantly!

 ## 🌟 Features